Skip to main content

 1. Generative AI (GPT) and Copyright

-The American lawsuit "The Naruto Case" became an iconic example of this principle of personhood.
+The American lawsuit, “The Naruto Case,” became an iconic example of this principle of personhood.
 In 2011, an American photographer named David Slater was traveling through the jungles of Indonesia.
 During a moment of distraction, a monkey named Naruto snatched his camera and pressed the shutter several times, taking selfies of the monkey.
-David Slater published some of the photos in a book, and an animal rights organization called PETA (People for the Ethical Treatment of Animals) sued him for standing up for Naruto's friend.
-The court dismissed PETA's claim, saying that Naruto the monkey was not a person and therefore could not be sued.
+David Slater published some of the photos in a book, and an animal rights organization called PETA (People for the Ethical Treatment of Animals) sued him for standing up for Naruto’s friend.
+The court dismissed PETA’s claim, stating that Naruto the monkey was not a person and therefore could not be sued.
 PETA appealed, and the U.S. Court of Appeals for the Ninth Circuit granted the appeal because it would be helpful for lower courts to address this developing area of the law.
-In its April 23, 2018 ruling, the Ninth Circuit held that PETA did not have standing as a friend of the monkeys and that animals do not have standing unless an act of Congress expressly grants them standing.
+In its April 23, 2018 ruling, the Ninth Circuit held that PETA did not have standing as a friend of the monkeys and that animals do not have standing unless an act of Congress expressly grants them such standing.

-2. Deep learning and copyright
+2. Deep Learning and Copyright

 But if you think about it, humans learn music by listening to other people’s work.
 Of course, when you buy a commercial record and listen to it, you’re paying royalties to the copyright holders, but more often than not, we learn by listening to music for almost free.